Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/helpers/icon.md

 ## Decorative

 Here are the rules to follow for decorative icons.
-Be careful using these icons because they are not responsive.
+Be careful using these icons' sizes because they are not responsive.

 <details class="mb-medium">
-  <summary>See the <code>size</code> associated to classes</summary>
+  <summary>See the <strong>size</strong> associated to classes</summary>

 {{< bs-table >}}
 | Icon class | Value |